World's largest crypto exchange, known for its wide range of trading options, low fees, and strong security features.

 The Finance menu tab consists of 5 different items:

 - Savings.
 This feature acts kind of like a medium-interest savings account.
 Here you can lock up certain amounts of coins here and allow Binance to use them for their own purposes and receive interest on them.
-There are two types of savings plans: flexible (can be cancelled at any time) and locked (coins are unavailable during the entirety of the locked period and early withdrawal incurs a penalty).
+There are two types of savings plans: flexible (can be canceled at any time) and locked (coins are unavailable during the entirety of the locked period and early withdrawal incurs a penalty).

 - Staking.
 You can stake certain Proof of Stake (PoS) coins on Binance and receive close to what you would normally receive from staking them in your own wallet.
 PoS coins tend to pay out higher rewards than the interest to be accrued through the Savings feature.

 - Binance Pool.
 Connect to Binance’s mining pool and have your mining rewards go straight to your Binance account.
-The coins currently being mined by the pool are BTC, BCH and BSV, and the potential mining reward for each coin is displayed, varying by how many terahash (TH) you are willing to supply the pool.
+The coins currently being mined by the pool are BTC, BCH, and BSV, and the potential mining reward for each coin is displayed, varying by how many terahash (TH) you are willing to supply the pool.

 - Debit Card.
 Like Coinbase and a few other exchanges, Binance now offers its own debit card that can be topped up using BTC or BNB.
 A very recent release, the Binance Debit Card is still in its beta stages and only exists in virtual form.
 You can sign up for the waitlist now and Binance will let you know when the card is available for purchase in your country.